edwardtanguay/nodecodequality2/README.md

 # nodecodequality2

-This is a small project experimenting with setting up ESLint.
+This is a small project to demonstrate ESLint setup and configuration.

 ## How to use